Tornadoes of 1979: May

 There were 112 tornadoes reported in the U.S. in May.

+May 2–3

+A tornado outbreak took place.
+Several tornadoes were confirmed, including an F4 tornado that killed one person near Ringwood, Oklahoma.

 May 18 (Dominican Republic)

 An F0 tornado went through San Francisco de Macoris destroying several homes and a stadium.

+May 24 (Germany)

+A tornado outbreak occurred across Germany, causing at least five injuries but no fatalities.
+An F4 tornado struck the Bad Liebenwerda area, where several houses were damaged or destroyed.
+Combine harvesters were also carried large distances.